-“Our 21-month-old son has been enjoying kicking a soccer ball around lately, so I took him to a grassy field at a city park with the intention of doing more of that.
+“Our 21-month-old son has been enjoying kicking a soccer ball around lately.
+So I took him to a grassy field at a city park with the intention of doing more of that.

-However, soon after we arrived, he was drawn to the dirt baseball diamond nearby, and started grabbing handfuls of the dirt and throwing them.
+However, soon after we arrived, he was drawn to the dirt baseball diamond nearby.
+Then, he started grabbing handfuls of the dirt and throwing them.
 My first impulse was to think “No!
 Don’t get dirty!”

 He found a crusty old tennis ball in the dirt and started bouncing that around as well.